Frequently Asked Questions

 How large are the classes in the department?

 In the first year courses, the enrollments are usually between 35 and 40 per class with no more than 24 per laboratory class.
-In the second year, the organic class is taught in two lecture sections of about 30 and three laboratory sections of 20.
-Upper level class enrollments range from one to fifteen.
+The class sizes decrease in the more advanced levels, with some senior level classes having enrollments of under 10 students.

 What research opportunities are available for chemistry majors?